mighty-gerbils/gerbil/doc/tutorials/httpd.md

 ```

-This builds a single binary, simpled, in the tutorial directory.
+This builds a single binary, `simpled`, in the tutorial directory.

 ## A Simple Web Server

-The [server](https://github.com/vyzo/gerbil/blob/master/src/tutorial/httpd/simpled.ss) binds by default in localhost:8080
+The [server](https://github.com/vyzo/gerbil/blob/master/src/tutorial/httpd/simpled.ss) binds by default to localhost:8080
 and handles 3 request URLs:
 - `/` which greets the requestor
 - `/echo` which echoes back the body of the request
-- `/headers[?json]` which echoes back the headers of the request
+- `/headers[?json]` which echoes back the request headers
 - `/self` which prints the source code of the program

 ### The main function